tjluoma/move-all-by-ext/README.md

 * This script does not check for permission to move files from A to B. The `mv` command is perfectly capable of informing the user if insufficient privileges are encountered.

+## Download and Installation ##

+1. Download
+[move-all-by-ext.sh](https://raw.github.com/tjluoma/move-all-by-ext/master/move-all-by-ext.sh) and save it to your Desktop. *(Optional: move it somewhere in your $PATH.
+But I'm going to assume that you aren't familiar with the Terminal/command line.)*

+2. In Finder, go to /Applications/Utilities and open the **Terminal.app**

+3. Make the file "executable" by pasting this line into Terminal.app:

+	chmod 755 ~/Desktop/move-all-by-ext.sh

+4. Open the file in a text editor:

+	open -t  ~/Desktop/move-all-by-ext.sh

+5. Edit the line `MOVE_TO="$HOME/Desktop/$NAME"` and change it to wherever you want the files to be moved to.

+6. (OPTIONAL) If you want to look for files which end in something other than JPG then change the line `EXT=JPG` to `EXT=foo` where 'foo' is the extension you want to search for, such as GIF or DOC or PAGES.
+Note: DO NOT INCLUDE A PERIOD!

+Good:

+	EXT=JPG

+Bad:

+	EXT=.JPG

+Note that *case* does not matter.
+JPG=jpg=jPg=JpG etc

+Then you are ready to search.
+Just tell the script where to search.
+For example:

+	~/Desktop/move-all-by-ext.sh ~/Downloads/

+See the 'Usage' section above.

 ## Background ##